Anatamann/mychi-discord-bot/README.md

    Use command to get the details of which mode/title you currently hold based on your total points.

     $fighters
-   Use command to get the details of the top 5 competitors within the server.
+   Use command to get the details of the top 5 competitors.

     $mega_star
    Use command to get the details of the monthly top performer.